 Flambeaux Tours are the industry leaders in New Orleans bicycle tourism.
-Being one of the only locally owned bicycle tour businesses in the city gives us an advantage in offering the most vibrant tours in the city.
+Being one of the only locally owned bicycle tour businesses in the city gives us an advantage in offering the most vibrant tours of our history and culture.
 Our source of zeal is derived from a deep since of heritage and belonging…this is because we share a narrative that pertains to our direct ancestors.

 With Flambeaux Bicycle & Walking Tours you will experience authentic Creole hospitality at it's finest, you will hear the stories of our city told with true New Orleans flair, and you will encounter a local personality that embodies the Big Easy spirit.